EVENTS and ACTIVITIES

 Check out the video on this year's RIDE

 Each year the RIDE team has risen to the challenge of meeting and surpassing their fundraising goal.
-This year, the 9th year for the RIDE, the Grassroot Grannies have not yet set their goal.
-But come back to this page in a couple of months to learn more.
-In the meantime, enjoy the scrolling pictures and the video (see below) which give you a glimpse of this event.
+This year, the 9th year for the RIDE, the Grassroot Grannies had set their goal at $60,000.
+Without question, it took a team effort with several groups in the region to raise the incredible funds that we did - $70,000 and counting.

 BOOKS & BREAKFAST BUFFET- Friday, November 9, 2018